Judger0716/DBFinalProject/README.md

 --Admin can reset users' password when they forget.

---Add local method for installing Vue, Element-UI and vue.axios.
+--Added local method for installing Vue, Element-UI and vue.axios.

 ### The Back End 后端